 Experience & Education

-Admissions Student Recruiter for Berklee College of Music Office of AdmissionsOctober 2011 to Present (about 4 years)
+Admissions Student Recruiter for Berklee College of Music Office of AdmissionsOctober 2011 to Present (over 4 years)

 Tour guide, front desk, call center